srozemuller/rozemuller_blog/content/post/series/2026-01-10-intune-automation-blog-series/index.md

 In fact, you’re not learning a new system.
 You’re learning how to interact with the one you already use — just without clicking through the UI.

-## Why this series starts here

-Many automation guides jump straight into scripts, permissions, and authentication.

-This series deliberately starts earlier, with one simple question:

-**What is Microsoft Graph, and how does it relate to Intune?**

-Once that clicks:
-- permissions start to make sense
-- authentication becomes logical
-- automation stops feeling intimidating

 ## What to take away from this first sip

 You don’t need to remember endpoints or API versions yet.

 Just remember this:

-Intune runs on Microsoft Graph.
+- Intune runs on Microsoft Graph.
-The portal is one way to interact with it.
+- The portal is one way to interact with it.
 Automation is another.

 That’s enough for now.